 Improving air quality is a high priority for the Government, that published the Clean Air Strategy in January 2019, which sets out new and ambitious goals.
-An exceedance in this zone was reported in 2014, 2016 and in 2018, but not in other years since the TV came into force, including 2017.
+An exceedance in this zone was reported in 2014, 2016, 2018 and in 2019, but not in other years since the TV came into force, including 2017.
 The Government takes any exceedance seriously whilst ensuring that any measures put in place are proportionate to the exceedance.
 The Government has brought together the regulators and local industrial operators with emissions of Ni to air in pursuit of this aim.
 Meetings have enabled:

-- the Government to communicate to the industrial regulators and operators the extent of the issue and the seriousness with which it is taken; - the regulators to demonstrate that the operators are applying all cost-effective measures, and in particular are applying best available techniques as required by The Environmental Permitting Regulations (England & Wales), which aim to prevent or minimise pollution by placing stringent limits on emissions from industrial sources. - the operators to cooperate and share best practice in managing their operations; and - the development of the latest evidence in understanding the predominant sources.
+• the Government to communicate to the industrial regulators and operators the extent of the issue and the seriousness with which it is taken;

+• the regulators to demonstrate that the operators are applying all cost-effective measures, and in particular are applying best available techniques as required by The Environmental Permitting Regulations (England & Wales), which aim to prevent or minimise pollution by placing stringent limits on emissions from industrial sources.

-Much of the work in this area has focussed and will continue to focus on the unidentified and scaled source contributions as highlighted in Table 4.
+• the operators to cooperate and share best practice in managing their operations; and

+• the development of the latest evidence in understanding the predominant sources.

 Work thus far undertaken has included fine scale modelling (Appendix 1) to model the impact of known emissions to the measurements at Tinsley Monitoring Station and daily and hourly monitoring campaigns at the Tinsley Monitoring station to obtain greater temporal resolution as regards the measurements made at the site (Appendix 2).